K-L-Chen/WM_Dahlgren_Challenge/Code/Pseudocode/Algorithm.md

 ## Variables/Main Ideas

 ### The ```Weapon``` Class
-The ```Weapon``` class is ```static```, and handles decision making for a specific type of weapon.
+A specific instance of a ```Weapon``` class handles decision making for a specific type of weapon.
 For example, since we have Chainshot and Cannonball as the two types of weapon systems at our disposal, we would have a ```Weapon``` class in charge of Chainshot logic, and another in charge of Cannonball logic.

 This class is analogous to the B-cell from the immunized classifier paper.